eclipse-openj9/openj9/test/docs/Prerequisites.md

   * perl 5.10.1 or above with JSON and Text::CSV module installed
   * curl 7.20.0 or above (needs -J/--remote-header-name support)

-  * docker if you wish to run docker-based application tests
+  * docker (needed if you wish to run docker-based application tests)